dylanschmittle/kubernetes-setup/mattermost/README.md

 This Installs a small 100person mattermost server without elasticsearch

-This Assumes your are using traefik as your egress
+BROKEN: This Assumes your are using traefik as your egress

-Tested on 1.18 Manged Kube from scaleway with calico-cni and traefik2
+BROKEN: Tested on 1.18 Manged Kube from scaleway with calico-cni and traefik2

+## USE Alt install with cilium and nginx, it works out of the box

 Setup will ask you for a domain, and generate mysql passwords that are inserted into the manifest.
 If You change domains without running the reset, you must manually edit the mattermost.yaml file and rerun setup.